carbon-design-system/carbon-components-angular/README.md

 - if you have a fix to contribute, assign yourself, otherwise leave unassigned

 #### npm commands
-To keep our build dependancies local we use npm scripts to run our webpack, gulp, and general build tasks.
+To keep our build dependencies local we use npm scripts to run our webpack, gulp, and general build tasks.
 You should never install webpack or gulp globally as that will likely conflict with our version.
 You should never need to modify the build process to add a component or story.
 - `npm run storybook` to run storybook (port 6006)
 - `npm run build` to generate the dist
 - `docs:build` to build documentation